-Many of our foreign friends, especially those who belong to the conservative religious background, must understand information and some ideas about what locals Tibetans are eating.
+Many of our foreign friends, especially those who belong to the conservative religious background, must understand information and some ideas about what local Tibetans are eating.
 We think this will help you make an informed decision about where to eat and what to order.

 Tsampa